brntsllvn/donate-stock/_posts/2019-02-23-how-to-donate-stock.markdown

     alt="a picture of the morgan stanley supplement I created to specify which shares by acquired date and basis I want to donate.
 The image shows a table with one line (and some headers above the one line) that reads Name of Security: Amazon.com, Inc. Ticker: AMZN, Number of Shares: 1.000, Aprox.
 Value: $1,700, Purchase Date: 5/15/2016, Price per Share: $703.5296."
 %}

-- Also on the broker form, you'll need info like your nonprofit's brokerage, account number, DTC number, etc. Here's KUOW (my local NPR station) info as an [example](https://kuow.org/gift-securities) (it's still clunky, but is nearly the best I've seen).
+- Also on the broker form, you'll need info like your nonprofit's brokerage, account number, DTC number, etc. Here's KUOW's (my local NPR station) info as an [example](https://kuow.org/gift-securities) of what the info might look like on your choice nonprofit's website.

 {% include
     img.html